A Guide to the Westmoreland County (Va.) Chancery Causes, 1753-1958 (bulk 1873-1913)

 Several depositions involve the bad character of Lewis Mazuro, a French man.
 Deponents accused him of keeping a whiskey shop, tipling house, and conducting business with enslaved people.
 Mazuro collected large companies of enslaved people for the purpose of drinking, horse racing, card playing.
 Mazuro sold enslaved people that did not belong to him.
 The defendant in the chancery suit called these people to testify for the purpose of underming Mazuro's testimony on behalf of the plaintiff.

-Cause involves three enslaved people who were hired out by their owner to build a house.
-Testimony concerns the working habits of the three enslaved people.
-One named Ephraim was a runaway.
+Cause involves Ephraim, Joh, and Tom, three enslaved people who were hired out by their enslaver to build a house.
+Testimony concerns the working habits of the three men and includes, that Ephraim was "a runaway".

 Testimony by deponents focused on physical health of enslaved people.
-Example - "They (the male slaves) are able bodied men, and of as likely appearance as usual, though I have frequently heard Henry (a slave) complain of a pain in his back and breast, but I always thought it was deceit in him, as he is likely in appearance."
-From deposition of Zachariah W. Franklin.
+Example of such testimony includes deposition of Zachariah W. Franklin, "They [the enslaved men] are able bodied men, and of as likely appearance as usual, though I have frequently heard Henry complain of a pain in his back and breast, but I always thought it was deceit in him, as he is likely in appearance."

 Cause involves heirs of Colonel Richard H. Parker who was killed in action during the Revolutionary War.
 His heirs received military bounty land for his service.

 Separate maintenance suit.
-Plaintiff accused defendant of affair with slave named Figget and had a child by her.
+Fanny accused Samuel of affair with Figget, an enslaved womman, fathering a child with her.

 Suit references enslaved people who escaped to the British during the War of 1812 and the enslaver being reimbursed for his loss under the Treaty of Ghent.